Red Wolf BACKGROUND INFORMATION

 "14 percent of the population (up to 14 wolves) died each year in large part due to mistaken identity"

-What are the major threats to the species?
+What are the major threats to red wolves?

 Shooting by hunters is the leading cause of death, a fact attributed to the similarity in appearance between coyotes and red wolves.
 Prior to 2014, 7 to 14 percent of the population (up to 14 wolves) died each year due to gunshot mortality.
 The species is also at risk of hybridizing with coyotes, which have traditionally been sterilized in the recovery area so as to prevent their hybridizing with the wolves.